mcmartins/broccoli/README.md

 * A Job to execute:
  1. Name to identify the Job
+ 2. Description to best describe the Job
- 2. Working directory where the Job will run, and all the output will be stored (if not specified otherwise)
+ 3. Working directory where the Job will run, and all the output will be stored (if not specified otherwise)
- 3. Timeout in seconds to kill the Job if exceeds
+ 4. Timeout in seconds to kill the Job if exceeds
- 4. List of Tasks that constitute the Job
+ 5. List of Tasks that constitute the Job

 * For each Task:
  1. Name o identify the Task